 As data comes in from the LHC, the relevant theoretical structures to explain the data need to be developed and verified.
 LHC data and its theoretical implications are thus the focus of the work in my Ph.D. program.
 I started my research in December 2011 when, coincidently, the first hint of observing a new particle was reported from the LHC.
 This enabled me to catch a golden discovery period in the area of Higgs research, and more luckily my diligent work brought me an impressive production in the first-year of my research.
 I have undertaken major efforts in the last three years to investigate the implications of LHC results for new physics that may exist beyond the SM, ranging from BSM Higgs physics to dark matter and cosmology, and to construct the nature of the underlying theory.
 To this end, it is necessary to use the latest results from the LHC experiments and the cosmological observations to restrict the parameter space of existing models or build new effective models for physics at the TeV scale.
 My research concentrates on LHC phenomenology, especially that related to Higgs physics, supersymmetry and dark matter.
-Specifically, the phenomenology of the 125 GeV Higgs boson in the next-to-minimal supersymmetric SM (NMSSM) [1-5] and two-Higgs-doublet model (2HDM) [6-10] as well as scalar dark matter in the 2HDM plus singlet model [11] have constituted the primary parts of my work towards my Ph.D. degree and led to 14 co-authored publications, as a major contributor to all, with a total of over 500 citations.
+Specifically, the phenomenology of the 125 GeV Higgs boson in the next-to-minimal supersymmetric SM (NMSSM) [1-5] and two-Higgs-doublet model (2HDM) [6-10] as well as scalar dark matter in the 2HDM plus singlet model [11] have constituted the primary parts of my work towards my Ph.D. degree and led to 14 co-authored publications, as a major contributors to all, with a total of over 500 citations.

-The object of this volume is to present a review of the status of Higgs bosons physics and dark matter beyond the SM, topics which are the current focus of high energy physics, after the LHC run-1.
+The object of this volume is to present a review on the status of Higgs bosons physics and dark matter beyond the SM, topics which are the current focus of high energy physics, after the LHC run-1.
 This volume contains a concise but self-contained preliminary for the SM and LHC collider physics, covering most topics that are highly relevant to Higgs boson physics.
-Following this, I present an anatomy of the theoretical structures of the models and a well-organized phenomenological analysis for the BSM Higgs bosons in the NMSSM and 2HDM from my own publications (with essential modifications for confronting the full data analysis at LHC run-1).
-Theoretically, a non-SM Higgs boson could be a viable dark matter candidate when it is under the protection of an appropriate symmetry.
+Following by a legible anatomy for theoretical structure of the models, a well-organized phenomenological analysis for BSM Higgs boson in the NMSSM and 2HDM from my own publications (with essential modifications confronting the full data analysis at LHC run-1) is presented.
+Theoretically, non-SM Higgs boson could be a viable dark matter candidate under the protection of symmetry protection.
 This will be illustrated in terms of concrete models within or outside supersymmetry.
 Due to the length limit, the completed project regarding dark Higgs from warped extra dimensions [12] is not included.

 As a good ending to my student age, I did my best to complete this thesis and promote it to a high quality in all ways available.
 This volume is definitely a useful reference to myself.
-I hope it will serve as a valuable resource to my colleagues and particularly to junior researchers working in the same area.
-In addition, it could also be nice learning material for graduate students who intend to do phenomenological research in this field.
+I hope it could be a valuable resource to my colleagues and particularly to junior researchers working in the same area.
+In addition, it would also be a nice learning material to graduate students who intend to do phenomenological researches in this field.